ItaiAxelrad/axelrad-climbing/src/posts/2020-11-14-roy/index.md

 ![Staring down the next crimp on XYZ](uploads/img_2335.jpg)

 I made quick work of the crumbly and seldomly done or attempted [XYZ, V13](https://www.youtube.com/watch?v=9g0uIdfNimw).
 The next day we enjoyed some mileage climbing in the jumbles.
 All in all, not the highest quality rock but a fun trip nonetheless.
+It sure is beautiful in New Mexico!